ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 <br>
 <br>

-The objective of this this use case is to present new users the steps necessary to develop a LISFLOOD catchment model.
-We will guide you through the input data, the most important parts of the settings file, the diverse runs you will need to initialize the model, and the outputs of every run.
+The objective of this use case is to present new users the steps necessary to develop a LISFLOOD catchment model.
+We will guide you through the input data, the most important parts of the settings file, the diverse runs you will need to initialize the model states, and the outputs of every run.

 We will suppose that there is a project in which we are asked to run a 30-year long simulation of the Nam Ngum river (Laos) to assess the water resources in the catchment.